-Death of a Whale: The Challenge of Anti-Whaling Activists and Indigenous Rights – an excerpt
+'Death of a Whale: The Challenge of Anti-Whaling Activists and Indigenous Rights' — an excerpt

 I have never considered it my place to judge the illegal activities of others.
 However, I feel that when there are laws and international treaties that it is the responsibility of individuals and non-governmental organisations to strive toward the implementation of these rulings — especially in light of the fact that there is no international body empowered to police these international laws.
 Nation-states intervene when it is advantageous for them to do so, but little enforcement is carried out in the interests of the common good of all citizens of the planet.

-It is worth noting that it was not the British or Spanish navies that brought the piracy of the Caribbean under control in the 17th century.
+It is worth noting that it was not the British or Spanish navies that brought the piracy of the Caribbean under control in the 17th Century.
 There were too many conflicts of interest, too much corruption and too little motivation for any real action to have been taken.
 The bureaucracies in the British admiralty and the Spanish court did nothing because the very nature of a bureaucracy is the maintenance of the status quo.
 The achievement of first shutting down piracy on the Spanish Main is attributed to one man — a pirate himself.

 Henry Morgan did what two nations chose not to do: he drove the pirates to ground and ended their reign of terror.
 As a result, the “pirate” was made governor of Jamaica, although history would show that the man was far more effective as a pirate than as a politician.
 In fact, he was more of a pirate as a politician than he was as an actual pirate.